SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

     the event the Chair has resigned, an acting Chair may be appointed for the remainder of the term with a majority "Yes" vote from the Executive Committee and approval by the ACM Local Activities Manager, the ACM SIGHPC Executive  Committee, and the ACM Chief Operating Officer.
-Ties will be settled by dueling.

 **Article V: Duties of Officers**